rajivsarvepalli/mock-alchemy/docs/about/index.rst

 SQLAlchemy is awesome.
 Unittests are great.
 Accessing DB during tests - not so much.
-This library provides easy way to mock SQLAlchemy's session in unittests while preserving ability to do sane asserts.
+This library provides an easy way to mock SQLAlchemy's session in unittests while preserving the ability to do sane asserts.
 Normally SQLAlchemy's expressions cannot be easily compared as comparison on binary expression produces yet another binary expression::